Learn Chinese, Math, English ELA online with WuKong Education!

-In this article, we’ll explore various greetings that literally mean “you good,” their pronunciations, writing, and the contexts in which they are used.
-In addition, we’ll provide you the free PDF to help you practice the Chinese greeting, you can get it at the end of the article.
-Get ready to dive into the rich world of Mandarin greetings!
+This article will take you on a journey to explore a variety of Chinese greetings, including the classic “nǐ hǎo” family, casual everyday expressions, and time-specific greetings.
+In addition, we’ll provide you a free PDF to help you practice the Chinese greeting; you can get it at the end of the article.
+Get ready to dive into the rich world of Mandarin greetings with WuKong Education!

 This common greeting, written in Chinese characters as 你好, literally conveys a warm sentiment, wishing the other person well.
 It is widely used across the Chinese-speaking world, making it a fundamental way to greet people.
 Whether you’ve been learning Mandarin for a while or are just starting, you’ve likely encountered nǐ hǎo as the typical way to say hello.